-Hi.
-I'm Ryan Rivard, a filmmaker, producer, and editor based in New York City.
-Originally from the Live Free or Die State, my films have screened at the Coney Island Film Festival, Museum of the Moving Image, and the Lake Placid Film Forum.
+Ryan Rivard is a filmmaker/producer/editor originally from the "Live Free or Die" state.
+His films have screened at the Coney Island Film Festival, Museum of the Moving Image, and the Lake Placid Film Forum.

-I'm the Producer at Reel Works - a non-profit in Brooklyn that provides filmmaking programs for NYC youth.
-I help run our in-house production company Reel Works Productions.
-Staffed by our graduates and professional filmmakers, we produce content for Hasbro, Samsung, VH1, American Express, and other non-profit organizations.
+Ryan is the producer for the in-house production company at Reel Works - a non-profit in Brooklyn that provides filmmaking programs for NYC youth.
+With Reel Works, he's produced projects for Hasbro, Samsung, VH1, American Express, and other non-profits.
+He's also worked on two feature films.

-With Reel Works, I've worked on two feature films.
-Our most recent, National Park Diaries, is an uplifting, hour-long documentary that follows two Student Conservation Association crews as they protect the environment and bonds as teams in Alaska’s Denali National Park and Boston Harbor Islands National Recreation Area.
+The most recent, National Park Diaries, is an uplifting, hour-long documentary that follows two Student Conservation Association crews as they protect the environment and bonds as teams in Alaska’s Denali National Park and Boston Harbor Islands National Recreation Area.
 The film will screen at National Parks across the country and film festivals in 2018.

 Photo by Jason Bergman